Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 findSubstring("adcad", "abc")//"", No substring in the given string has all characters of the pattern.
 ````

-- The time complexity of the above algorithm will be `O(N + M)` where `‘N’` and `‘M’` are the number of characters in the input string and the pattern respectively.
+- The time complexity of the above algorithm will be `O(N + M)` where `N` and `M` are the number of characters in the input string and the pattern respectively.
-- The space complexity of the algorithm is `O(M)` since in the worst case, the whole pattern can have distinct characters which will go into the `HashMap`.
+- The space complexity of the algorithm is `O(M)` since in the worst case, the whole pattern can have distinct characters which will go into the <b>HashMap</b>.
 In the worst case, we also need `O(N)` space for the resulting substring, which will happen when the input string is a permutation of the pattern.
 ## 🌟 Words Concatenation (hard)
 https://leetcode.com/problems/substring-with-concatenation-of-all-words/

 Given a string and a list of words, find all the starting indices of substrings in the given string that are a <b>concatenation of all the given words</b> exactly once without any <b>overlapping of words</b>.
 It is given that all words are of the same length.

-This problem follows the <b>Sliding Window</b> pattern and has a lot of similarities with <b>Maximum Sum Subarray of Size K</b>.
+This problem follows the <b>Sliding Window pattern</b> and has a lot of similarities with <b>[Maximum Sum Subarray of Size K](#maximum-sum-subarray-of-size-k-easy)</b>.
 We will keep track of all the words in a <b>HashMap</b> and try to match them in the given string.
 Here are the set of steps for our algorithm:
 1. Keep the frequency of every word in a <b>HashMap</b>.
 2. Starting from every index in the string, try to match all the words.
 3. In each iteration, keep track of all the words that we have already seen in another <b>HashMap</b>.